MixPath: A Unified Approach for One-shot Neural Architecture Search: Experiments

 \subsection{Search on CIFAR-10}

-We conduct our experiments on CIFAR-10 dataset \cite{krizhevsky2009learning} with a designed search space $S_1$ containing 12 inverted bottlenecks \cite{sandler2018mobilenetv2}, each of which has 4 choices of kernel size (3, 5, 7, 9) for the depthwise layer and 2 choices (3, 6) for expansion rates.
-Hence, the size of search space $S_{1}$ are in the range from $8^{12}$ ($m$=1) to $8^{12}+12^{12}+8^{12}+2^{12}$ ($m$=4).

-For each case, we directly train the supernet on CIFAR-10 for 200 epochs till it fully converges.
-The batch size is set to 96 and we use the SGD optimizer with 0.9 momentum and $3 \times 10^{-4}$ weight decay.
-We also use a cosine scheduler for the learning rate strategy with an initial learning rate of 0.025.
+We conduct experiments on CIFAR-10 dataset \cite{krizhevsky2009learning} with a designed search space $S_1$ containing 12 inverted bottlenecks \cite{sandler2018mobilenetv2}, each of which has four choices of kernel size (3, 5, 7, 9) for the depthwise layer and two choices (3, 6) for expansion rates.
+Hence, the size of search space $S_{1}$ ranges from $8^{12}$ ($m$=1) to $162^{12}$ ($m$=4).
+For each case, we train the supernet on CIFAR-10 for 200 epochs.
+The batch size is set to 96 and we use the SGD optimizer with a momentum of 0.9 and $3 \times 10^{-4}$ weight decay.
+We also use a cosine scheduler for the learning rate strategy with an initial value of 0.025.
 It only takes about 6 GPU hours on a single Tesla V100 GPU in total.
-The comparison with recent state-of-the-art models is listed in Table~\ref{tab:comparison-cifar10}.
-Our searched model MixPath-c obtains 97.4 \% top-1 accuracy on CIFAR-10, whose architecture is shown in Fig.~\ref{fig:mpos-architecture} in \ref{subsec:architecture} (appendix).
+The comparison with recent state-of-the-art models is listed in Table~\ref{tab:comparison-cifar}.
+Our searched model MixPath-c obtains 97.4 \% top-1 accuracy using 493M FLOPS on CIFAR-10, whose architecture is shown in Fig.~\ref{fig:mpos-architecture} in \ref{subsec:architecture} (appendix).